Himalayas: Lakes

 South of the main range, the lakes are smaller.
-Tilicho Lake in Nepal in the Annapurna massif is one of the highest lakes in the world.
-Other notable lakes include Rara Lake in western Nepal, She-Phoksundo Lake in the Shey Phoksundo National Park of Nepal, Gurudongmar Lake, in North Sikkim, Gokyo Lakes in Solukhumbu district of Nepal and Lake Tsongmo, near the Indo-China border in Sikkim.
+Tilicho Lake in Nepal, in the Annapurna massif, is one of the highest lakes in the world.
+Other lakes include Rara Lake in western Nepal, She-Phoksundo Lake in the Shey Phoksundo National Park of Nepal, Gurudongmar Lake, in North Sikkim, Gokyo Lakes in Solukhumbu district of Nepal, and Lake Tsongmo, near the Indo-China border in Sikkim.